 Growing up, I ate the typical mac & cheese.
 The kind with refined noodles and a sauce packed with a lot of milk and cheese.
-Now though I want something much healthier and that fits into my nutrition beliefs.
-You look for a dairy-free option and many make a sauce out of tofu and still use refined noodles.
-So that’s where this recipe came in!!
+But now, I want something much healthier and that fits into my nutrition beliefs.

 - Nutritional yeast

 - Celtic sea salt